 She nodded, and he turned.
-By the time he came back upstairs, the sun was hitting the upstairs windows, and through them he could see her hair glowing bright orange.
+By the time he came back upstairs, the sun was hitting the upstairs windows, and through them he could her long hair reflecting the orange morning light.

 He stepped outside again, bag slung over his shoulder, and leaned down to give her a kiss.